Filtered bicolimit presentations of locally presentable linear categories, Grothendieck categories and their tensor

 Similarly, one proves that Hence, the composition is $k$-linear as desired. \end{proof} \end{proposition}

 \begin{remark} Observe that one could define a \emph{$k$-linear 2-filtered bicolimit} by replacing in \Cref{defbicolimit} above $\Cat$ by $\Cat(k)$ and the category $\Psnat(F, \ccc)$ by its $k$-linear analogue.
-Notice then that, given a pseudofunctor $F$ as in \Cref{klinear} above, we have that the ($2$-)filtered (bi)colimit $\LLL(F)$ coincides with the $k$-linear ($2$-)filtered (bi)colimit of $F$.
-In other words, the forgetful functor $U: \Cat(k) \ra \Cat$ preserves and reflects filtered colimits, as it happens with the forgetful functor $\Ab \ra \Set$ \cite[Prop 2.13.5]{handbook-categorical-algebra1}. \end{remark}
+Notice then that, given a pseudofunctor $F$ as in \Cref{klinear} above, we have that the ($2$-)filtered bicolimit $\LLL(F)$ coincides with the $k$-linear ($2$-)filtered bicolimit of $F$.
+In other words, the forgetful functor $U: \Cat(k) \to \Cat$ preserves and reflects filtered bicolimits, as it happens with the forgetful functor $\Ab \to \Set$ \cite[Prop 2.13.5]{handbook-categorical-algebra1}. \end{remark}